 Not only are there hundreds of shades of black, but industrial inkjet ink manufacturers can control other properties of the black ink down to a molecular level.
-Adhesion, longevity, and decap time all play a role in formulating a black ink specific for the intended application.
+Adhesion, longevity, and decap time play a role in formulating a black ink specific for the intended application.

 Pigment-based black ink

 Pigmented black ink starts with a dry, powdered compound created from carbon particles.
 These pigments are mixed with a liquid (like water or oil) to create the ink.
 The pigment remains suspended in the liquid.
-The ink formulation cure or evaporates after it is applied to the substrate, leaving the pigment bound to the surface.
+The ink formulation cure or evaporates after being applied to the substrate, leaving the pigment bound to the surface.

 Dye-based black ink

 Dye-based black inks use colorants that are fully dissolved into a liquid (like water or oil).
 Most black dye-based inks include a combination of black dye and additional cyan, magenta, and yellow (CMYK) dyes to create a rich black.
 When dye-based ink is applied to a surface, the fully dissolved liquid soaks or etches into the surface.
 Dryers then evaporate the ink to prevent it from smearing.